csc7/PP4_CI_WQCS/README.md

 ## **User Requirements and Expectations**
 - A fixed and responsive navigation menu on top.
-- A dedicated page for ...
+- A dedicated page for the instructions.
-- A dedicated page for ...
+- A dedicated page for the weather information.
-- A dedicated page for ...
+- A dedicated page for blog.
 - A dedicated page for the contact form.
-- A fixed footer with contact links to the developer.
+- A footer with contact links to the developer.
-- Strong contrast using red, white and blue.
+- Use of Django templates/pages for sign-up, sign-in, sign-out and 404.
 <br><br>
 ## [Back to Index](#index)
 <br>